jonurry/CV/README.md

 - Designed and implemented an audit solution that enabled process inefficiencies to be highlighted and provided real metrics for accurate customer quotes.

-- Realised fully automated build tool.
+- Realized fully automated build tool.
 Significantly reduced labour costs (converting a 2-day manual task to a 1-hour automated task) and improved quality by reducing human error.

 ### Creating Elegant Software